 How does the literary curator select participants for the Writers Program?

 The literary curator is a recognized writer or other literary professional who serves at the invitation of the Jack Straw staff.
-The curator receives all of the applications and work samples at one time, compiled in a large binder.
+The curator receives all of the applications and work samples at one time.
 The curator reviews these and makes award selections based upon their subjective judgment of the artistic excellence of the applicant’s work samples.

 How many work samples can I submit to the Writers Program?